solislemuslab/HighDimMixedModels.jl/docs/src/index.md

 fit = hdmm(X, G, y, student_id)
 ```

-Note that by default, we fit a model with the SCAD penalty.
-To apply the LASSO penalty, simply specify `penalty = "lasso"` in the call to fit the model.
+Note that by default, we fit a model with the SCAD penalty, which produces less bias.
+To apply the LASSO penalty, simply specify `penalty = "lasso"` in the call to `hdmm()`.
+Also note that the default value of $\lambda$ (the hyperparameter that controls the degree of penalization) is 10.
+Since the default (unless `standardize = false`) is to standardize the design matrices before running the algorithm, this is how much the coefficients of the standardized predictors are penalized.
+In practice, you can and should try fitting the model for several different choices of $\lambda$ and choose the fit that leads to the lowest `fit.BIC`.

-By default, the features that are assigned random slopes are all those that appear as columns in the matrix `X`, i.e. those whose coefficients in the model are not penalized.
-In the above code, `X` just contains a single constant column, so we are fitting a model with just random intercepts.
-It's possible, however, to include additional columns in `X`.
-If you do so, each corresponding feature will receive a random slopes, by default.
+By default, the features that are assigned random slopes are all those that appear as columns in the matrix `X`, i.e. those features whose coefficients are not penalized.
 If you wish to include a feature whose coefficient is not penalized, but do not wish to assign this feature a random slope, then you can specify the argument `Z` in the call to `hdmm` to be a matrix whose columns contain only the variables in `X` that you wish to assign random slopes.

 We can inspect the model using common extraction functions from [StatsBase.jl](https://github.com/JuliaStats/StatsBase.jl/tree/master).
 For example, to get the residuals and fitted values,
 ```@repl cog